knomedia/originate-react-component/README.md

 $ cd ..
 $ npm link originate-react-component

-# now you can use it with:
+# now you can use the local repo version with:
 $ originate react-component my-component
 ```